web2solutions/Jumentix/README.md

-# AnyWhere, AnyHow, AnyTime - Typescript Boilertplate
+# AnyWhere, AnyHow, AnyTime - Typescript Boilerplate

 `The ultimate boilerplate to build REST APIs, Monolithic Modular and Microservice applications with Typescript.`